icons8/lunacy-docs/docs/styling.md

 2. In the top bar of the color picker, click ![Image fill button](public/styling-imagefillbtn.png).
 3. Click **Choose image**.
 4. In the displayed dialog box, select the required image on your computer and click **Open**.
 See also the tip below.
-5. Use the drop-down list below the **Choose image** button to select the type of fill:
+5. Use the drop-down list below the **Choose image** button to select the fill method:

      * **Fill**.
 Adjusts the image size to the object's width.
      * **Fit**.
 Adjusts the image size  to fit the object's height.